msalvetti/widgets_app/README.md

 # widgets_app

-A new Flutter project with a lot of widgets
+A new Flutter project with a lot of widgets.
+It's like a sandbox for me.

 ## Getting Started